-With all the celebrations in and around Reykjavik in June, there is plenty to see and do everyday you are here.
-Head down to the harbor during the Festival of the Sea, enjoy all the arts and culture and fun for the Reykjavik Arts Festival as well as for the celebrations for our National Day.
+With all the celebrations in and around Reykjavik in June, there is plenty to see and do every day you are here.
+Head down to the harbour during the Festival of the Sea, enjoy all the arts and culture and fun for the Reykjavik Arts Festival and the celebrations for our National Day.
 And if you cannot make it to Hafnarfjörður for the Viking Festival, you can always Walk with a Viking with us!
-Or if you want some help navigating the many local favorites snacks and dishes, we got the perfect Reykjavik food lovers tour to help you out!
+Or, if you want some help navigating the many local favourite snacks and dishes, we got the perfect Reykjavik food lovers tour to help you out!

 Weather in Iceland in June

 Not only do you get the long days in June with daylight lasting around 20 hours or so, but you get warm weather with very little rainfall in Iceland.
-Temperatures are usually around 48.97°F (9.43°C), with a little fluctuation.
+Temperatures are usually around 48.97°F (9.43°C), with fluctuation.
 That’s a t-shirt and shorts weather for us!

 What to pack to visit Iceland in June

 In June, we may be happy frolicking around Reykjavik in shorts, but you may want to pack a sweater and jacket.
 Layers are always the key!
 Since this is an excellent time for the great outdoors, consider a windbreaker, boots, and gloves — it may be warm out, but if you spend a lot of time outside, you may start getting chilly!
 Also, remember what we said about the long days?
-If you are not used to sleeping while the sun is out, you should pack some sleep aids so that you are well rested when you venture out to explore.
+If you are not used to sleeping while the sun is out, you should pack some sleep aids to be well rested when you venture out to explore.

 Your Friend in Reykjavik can’t wait to see you in June!

 Or anytime, really — we want to take you to all our favourite spots in Reykjavik.
-And with all the festivals and summer fun in June, it should be a fantastic time to take to streets!
+And with all the festivals and summer fun in June, it should be a fantastic time to take to the streets!
 Now that the days are soooo long, you might want to try one of our private walking tours or Reykjavik so you can see our beautiful capital on your own time.